 Look, you decide.
-In the spirit of balance and fairness, some hairdressers and clients will swear their ammonia free colours are better, last longer, and that is wonderful.
-If client and hairdresser are happy great.
+In the spirit of balance and fairness, some hairdressers and clients will swear their ammonia-free colours are better, last longer, and that is wonderful.
+If the client and hairdresser are happy great.
 To each their own with this topic too.
-However it is important to make this article and post known so that each client can decide for themselves which is ultimately best for their needs.
+However, it is important to make this article and post known so that each client can decide for themselves which is ultimately best for their needs.
 A well informed and educated client is always going to be better positioned to have healthy happy hair.

 There are a number of so-called ‘natural’ hair dye brands that use the catch-phrase ‘Ammonia-free’ to attract customers.
 This makes it sound as though you should want your hair dye to be ammonia-free.
 But do you really?

 WHY DO WE NEED AMMONIA IN A HAIR DYE PRODUCT?

 Ammonia is used to open up the cuticles of the hair so hair dyes may penetrate inside the hair.
 In order to achieve this goal, something corrosive, such as ammonia, has to be used.
 As you can imagine, this process is damaging to your hair.
 All permanent hair colours have to open up the hair cuticles, which is what makes the colour stay longer and cover even the most resistant grey hair.
 In other words, something corrosive is used to make the hair colour permanent.

 It is definitely damaging to the hair, because of the process described above.
 And also damaging in that it can cause:

 WHEN A HAIR DYE BRAND BOASTS THAT IS ‘AMMONIA-FREE’ WHAT DOES THIS MEAN?